See exclusive deals in your area

 - Ergonomics can be a little funky

 The 2017 Honda Odyssey may be replaced soon to bring it in line with competitors.
 It's still a practical van with a plan, and indispensable for big families.

 The 2017 Honda Odyssey is likely riding off into the sunset this year—burger wrappers, pulverized cereal, lost Legos and all.
-A new van will likely replace it next year, but for now the Odyssey stays as one of the most versatile and comfortable family vehicles on the road.
+A new van replaced it for 2018, but regardless of generation, the Odyssey stays as one of the most versatile and comfortable family vehicles on the road.

 Starting at just over $30,000 for a base LX model, the Odyssey is offered in EX, SE, EX-L, Touring, and Touring Elite trims that can top more than $43,000.

 New for 2017, Honda has added sound-insulating windshields to more models and has made available on more models family features such as rear-seat entertainment systems and in-car vacuums.

 In its final year for the current generation, the Odyssey racks up an impressive 7.0 on our overall scale.
 (Read more about how we rate cars.)

 Most minivan buyers place an emphasis on versatility and comfort before style and performance, but thankfully Honda has put thought into all of the above.
 The Odyssey's shape is well-known by now: it's the one-box van with a so-called "lightning bolt" along the side.
 That character line actually serves a purpose (it helps with rear-passenger visibility) and fits with the overall shape.
 We like the front bumper, and the back hatch is a little chunky, but not wholly offensive.

 Inside, function trumps form, although the bigger knobs and controls are better here than touchscreens and finicky sliders.
 A straightforward layout may not give many passengers much to look at, but that's what rear-seat entertainment is for, right?